bosch-io/iot-things-examples/hub-device-integration/README.md

 # Bosch IoT Things - Device integration with Bosch IoT Hub

-This example shows how integrate device telemetry data into things of Bosch IoT Things using the device connectivity of Bosch IoT Hub.
+This example shows how integrate device telemetry data into things, of Bosch IoT Things, using the device connectivity of Bosch IoT Hub.
-It shows how to register things/devices at Things/Hub and how to send data using either HTTP or MQTT.
+It shows how to register things/devices at Things/Hub and how to send data using either HTTP or MQTT.\
+For a similar example, which uses our swagger API, you can look [here](https://docs.bosch-iot-suite.com/asset-communication/Telemetry-example.html).

+## Prerequisites

+The following background knowledge is required for this example
+- npm
+- TypeScript

 ## Use an existing or request a new Bosch IoT Things service instance

-Book the Bosch IoT Things cloud service as described in our [documentation](https://things.s-apps.de1.bosch-iot-cloud.com/dokuwiki/doku.php?id=2_getting_started:booking:start).
+Book the Bosch IoT Things cloud service as described in our [documentation](https://things.eu-1.bosch-iot-suite.com/dokuwiki/doku.php?id=2_getting_started:booking:start).
+Follow the guide to manage your [namespace](https://things.eu-1.bosch-iot-suite.com/dokuwiki/doku.php?id=2_getting_started:booking:manage-solution-namespace).

 ## Use an existing or request a new Bosch IoT Hub tenant